Margaret Hamilton1

 Last Edited=4 Jun 2008

 From 29 March 1838, her married name became Hardy.
-She was decorated with the Imperial Order of the Crown of India (C.I.).1 As a result of her marriage, Jane Orr was styled as Viscountess Cranbrook of Hemsted on 4 May 1878.
+She was awarded the Imperial Order of the Crown of India (C.I.)1 After her marriage, Jane Orr was styled as Viscountess Cranbrook of Hemsted on 4 May 1878.
 From 11 May 1878, her married name became Gathorne-Hardy.
-As a result of her marriage, Jane Orr was styled as Countess of Cranbrook on 22 August 1892.
+After her marriage, Jane Orr was styled as Countess of Cranbrook on 22 August 1892.

 Citations